 Good to know: We understand the importance of being well-prepared for an in-tray exercise.
 That’s why our team at GF provides practice in-tray assessments to help you hone your skills and feel confident on the day of the real assessment.

 During the PwC presentation exercise, you will be given a candidate brief and asked to prepare a presentation on a given case study.
-The presentations do not require any preparation ahead of the assessment centre, and the topic will depend on the role you’re applying for.
+The presentations do not require any preparation ahead of the PwC assessment centre, and the topic will depend on the role you’re applying for.

-Congratulations, you’re almost there!
 The final PwC interviews stage is a series of one-to-one interviews with the partner or director from the business area you want to join.
 These conversations are mainly to check how you will fit with the company culture and the team.

-The PwC interview consists of 3 Rounds:
+The PwC interview process consists of 3 Rounds:

 The questions in this round will focus mostly on your resume, prior experiences, and general HR inquiries.
 This round also assesses your communication skills and behaviours.